elton-develcode/React-curso/README.md

 </br>

-Let's suppose that you have a specific parameter, for example, an URL for sales or test system.
+Let's say you have one in a specific country, such as Germany, and need to access the system.

-Possibly this parameter can be changed and you would have to change it everywhere in the system that needs this url.
-So this Installa module helps with this setup.
+Possibly when going through this module, the system should change the messages and set it to the configured country.

-Some settings of this module: Time zone, emails, phones and others present in the application.
+Some languages already accepted in this module: Portuguese from Portugal / Brazil, Italian, German, Polish, English ...
 </br></br>

 ## Getting started